113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

 ## Install to a custom directory
 {: #install-custom-dir}

-When you use installers or a shell script to install the {{site.data.keyword.Bluemix_notm}} CLI, the binaries go to your system directories.
+When you use installers or a shell script to install the {{site.data.keyword.cloud_notm}} CLI, the binaries go to your system directories.
 If you want to specify a different directory, use the following steps.

 ### Step 1: Download the binary package based on your OS by using the following links.
 {: #step1-custom-dir}